ojusave/zoom_adk_s2s/README.md

 - Server-to-Server OAuth authentication with Zoom
 - Google ADK integration for AI-powered meeting management
 - Natural language processing for meeting scheduling
+- Email management and analysis using Gmail integration
+- Calendar management for meeting scheduling
 - Web-based interface using Flask and PyWebView
 - Modular architecture for easy extension